Minnesota Department of Health - Office of Rural Health and Primary Care

 Top Flex Activities

-Greater Northwest Emergency Medical Services (GNWEMS) and Stratis Health are leading a collaborative arrangement to facilitate the development of an emergency medical services (EMS) feedback form.
+Greater Northwest Emergency Medical Services (GNWEMS) and Stratis Health are continuing to lead a collaborative arrangement to facilitate the development of emergency medical services (EMS) feedback process and form.
 The project’s objective is to establish a communication loop from pre-hospital patient interaction, to the local CAH emergency department, to the tertiary care center, back to the local emergency department (ED), and finally back to the initial pre-hospital EMS agency.
 This pilot project is focusing on trauma and stroke patients and will be expanded to include ST-elevation myocardial infarction (STEMI) and Sudden Cardiac Arrest.
-Since the start of the project, it has expanded to include hospitals and EMS agencies in the Southwest Region of Minnesota, doubling the number of participants.
+Since the start of the project, it has expanded to include hospitals and EMS agencies in the southwest region of Minnesota, doubling the number of participants.